jonlpersson/ed-latimore/site/_posts/2023-01-07-my-review-and-breakdown-of-tweet-hunter.md

 ## A brief history of Tweet Hunter’s creation (skip ahead if you just want the review)

-Tweethunter is founded by Tibo Louis-Lucas and Thomas Jacquesson.
+TweetHunter is founded by Tibo Louis-Lucas and Thomas Jacquesson.
 Their idea was to analyze and index popular tweets, then store them in a "swipe file" for users to browse and draw inspiration from.

 ![Tibo Louis-Lucas and Thomas Jacquesson, Tweethunter Founders](/assets/images/drafts/tweethunter-founders.jpg "Tibo Louis-Lucas and Thomas Jacquesson, Tweethunter Founders"){: width="500" height="281"}